Skip to Content

 Shallot vs. Onion: Differences in Flavor, Nutrition, and Culinary Uses

-Shallot vs. Onion: An overview
+Shallot vs. Onion: An Overview

 If you’re someone who loves cooking, then you must have heard of the terms shallots and onions.
 Although they belong to the same family, they have some differences that set them apart.
-In this section, we’ll take a closer look at shallots and onions, their differences, and how to use them in cooking.

 Shallots